slackalaxy/dep-check/README.md

 but will not notice those that have been rebuilt, for example after a `revdep` report for missing libraries.

-The tool compares a freshly synced by `pkg-get` PKGREPO file with a copy of an old one and outputs differences of packages found in both.
-It will distinguish between packages with a changed version/release and those that are at the same version but differ in their .md5sum, for examaple after a rebuild.
+The tool compares a freshly synced PKGREPO file with a previous copy of the PKGFILE, that represents the packages currently installed.
+The `pkg-diff` script will output the differences between packages found in both.
+It will distinguish between packages with a changed version/release and those that differ only in their .md5sum, for examaple after a rebuild.

 To create a snapshot of the current PKGREPO:
 ```